grnet/travel-expenses/README.md

 * Create a `settings.conf` file.
 The default path for it is `/etc/travel`.
 The path can be overriden by setting the `TRAVEL_SETTINGS_DIR` shell variable.
 This file overrides Django's `settings.py` and it should contain at least the following lines (change IP accordingly):
 ```
+TODO: add more things here
 ALLOWED_HOSTS = [u'SERVICE.IP.HERE']
 EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'
 EMAIL_FILE_PATH = DATA_DIR
 ```
 Consider also setting `DEBUG` and `TEMPLATE_DEBUG` to True.

 * The service expects a resources directory at `/usr/lib/travel/resources`.
 Those resources can be found in the resources directory in the root folder of the repo.
-The path can be overriden by setting the `APELLA_RESOURCES_DIR` shell variable.
+The path can be overriden by setting the `TRAVEL_RESOURCES_DIR` shell variable.

 #### Database initialization